Research & Development – LAGA-IVCR

 Experimental Development

-The process of designing, constructing, and testing prototypes to translate research findings into viable products, systems, or processes.
+The process of designing, constructing, and testing prototypes to translate research findings into viable products, systems, or processes — turning knowledge into tangible innovation ready for market or deployment.

 Key Actors